Beastwick18/nyaa/docs/clients/qBittorrent.md

 prioritize_first_last_pieces = true
 ```

 For more information on what each of the values represent, check qBittorrents [WebUI-API documentation](https://github.com/qbittorrent/qBittorrent/wiki/WebUI-API-(qBittorrent-4.1)).
-For most users, you will only need the three required parts at the top to get downloads working.
+For most users, you will only need the base URL, username, and password to get downloads working.
+The password can either be defined in `password_file` (a raw text file containing only the password) or hardcoded in `password`.